|HMRC Reference:Notice 700/60 (June 2014)||View Change History|

 If your total VAT liability within any completed year ending after your reference year falls below £1.8 million, you may also apply to be removed from POA.

-If you think you should be removed from POA, apply in writing to the Payment on Account Team, Banking Liverpool, 3rd floor South East, Queens Dock, Liverpool L74 4AA, giving your reasons why your think you should be removed.
+If you think you should be removed from POA, apply in writing to: Payment on Account Team, 7th Floor, Regian House, James Street, Liverpool L75 1AA, giving your reasons why you think you should be removed.

 If your business applies to be deregistered for any reason you should contact the Payment on Account Team who will advise you about your continued inclusion in POA.

 If making payments on account and submitting quarterly VAT returns does not suit your business you can opt to make VAT returns and payments on a monthly basis.
 To make the change to monthly returns you can either:

 You will be expected to continue making monthly returns for a reasonable period, normally at least 12 months.

 If you submit monthly VAT returns you may be allowed up to 7 extra days to pay and submit your VAT return, as described on the How to Pay VAT page on our website.
 This is the only circumstance in which a business liable to be in POA may be granted the extension to the due date for payment.
 However, if you move back from monthly returns to quarterly returns, the 7 day extension will not apply and payments on account will be required from the first quarterly accounting period.